 “Okay, this tip follows on from the last one.
 What I would say is if you’re in discussions with potential publishers or people looking to acquire your content, be prepared to negotiate.
 Don’t get worried about the fact that you’re dealing with much, much larger businesses that are far more established.
 Be prepared to negotiate.
 Ask the question and you might get a better deal.”

 Seek Out Support

 “Seek support from the games community.
 You’ll be pleasantly surprised that the other games companies in your locale will be more than happy to give you tips and guidance.
 They’ve been through the learning curve and they will offer you that support but they will only offer you that support if you go and ask for it.
 So again, go and seek out some mentors.
 You will be pleasantly surprised at the level of support you will receive.”

 “I would recommend you adopt a lean startup mindset and get familiar with concepts such as minimum viable product and pivot.
 We all know that in games company startups, resources are extremely tight.
 So, you need to make sure that you’re spending these resources where they’re actually going to have the greatest value.
 So, the lean startup mindset, to my mind, is absolutely critical.”

 Any questions about starting a games company?

-If you have any questions, please feel free to contact us via the form below.
+If you have any questions, please get in touch by filling in the form below.

 The information in this video is of a general nature and seeks to highlight some of the issues which could be affecting you and/or your business, including changes to financial regulation and legislation.
 Viewers should not rely on this information without seeking professional advice on its application in their circumstances.